Financial support for people with arthritis

 Prescriptions are free in Scotland, Wales, and Northern Ireland, but not in England.

-If you live in England, you may be able to get help paying for prescriptions, depending on the type of benefit you receive or your health condition.
-You may also be able to get help towards paying some other NHS costs, such as for dental care, hospital travel fares, and eyecare.
+If you live in England, most prescriptions are not free.
+You may be able to get help paying for prescriptions, depending on the type of benefit you receive or your health condition.
+You may also be able to get help towards paying some other NHS costs, such as for dental care, hospital travel fares, and eyecare, through the NHS Low Income Scheme (LIS).

 Universal Credit